Jilliansea/DTTM-Vehicle-Counting/README.md

 ```
 pip3 install -r requirements.txt
 ```
+Attention: If there are any errors about mmcv or mmdetection, please refer [Mmdetection](https://github.com/open-mmlab/mmdetection) to install mmdetection first.
 ## Test
 ### Get videoes directory of Track1:
 After downloading packages of AICity Challenge 2020 Track1, please unzip and **$DirPath\_to\_Track1\_AIC20\_track1** is the final directory after unzip.